assuremoss/Kubernetes-testbed/README.md

 After this, you can run kubectl commands from the host.

-To permanently save the alias, add the alias to the `~/.bash_profile` file and run:
+To permanently save the alias, add the alias to the `~/.bash_profile` file and run the following:

 ```bash
 source ~/.bash_profile